Sissaz/spotify/README.md

 ## Spotify API Interaction and Data Collection Script
 🎵 Download your recently played Spotify tracks data

+This Python project automates the process of retrieving and storing recently played tracks from Spotify.
+It integrates with the Spotify API to fetch data, including track details, artist information, and playback timestamps.
+The data is then cleaned, processed, and saved into a CSV file, ensuring that no duplicate entries are stored.
+Additionally, the project includes a feature to insert the collected data into a PostgreSQL database, facilitating further analysis or integration with other systems.
+This solution is ideal for music enthusiasts and developers looking to maintain a personal log of their Spotify listening history or integrate it into larger applications.

 ### Cloning the Repository

 ```bash